Cwilliams333/FAE-Knowledge-Base/README.md

-# Engineering Knowledge Base 🔍
+# FAE Knowledge Base 🔍

 A simple, searchable knowledge base for engineering teams using Elasticsearch and Flask.